shivannis/xandr-docs-public/xandr-docs/invest/set-up-conversions-with-universal-pixel.md

 ---
 title: Microsoft Invest - Set Up Conversions with Universal Pixel
-description: Learn how to set up conversions for your universal pixel by using rules and conditions.
+description: Learn how to set up conversions for universal pixel by using rules and conditions.
 You can then track conversion activity by using Microsoft Invest reporting. ms.date: 10/28/2023
 ---